IELTS vs TOEFL – Comparison & Differences of IELTS and TOEFL

 Preparing for IELTS and TOEFL

-For IELTS exam preparation, the British Council offers a wide range of preparation materials, including practice tests, apps, and courses.
-Make use of these resources to get a good understanding of what the exam is like.
+The British Council offers a wide range of preparation materials, including practice tests, apps, and courses, for IELTS exam preparation.
+Use these resources to get a good understanding of what the exam is like.

 TOEFL exam preparation can be done using the resources provided by ETS, which include practice tests, sample questions, and test prep books.
 These materials can help you get a feel for the exam and improve your skills in each section.